HewlettPackard/swarm-learning/examples/cifar10/README.md

 This example uses CIFAR-10 dataset distributed along with TensorFlow package.
 The ML program, after conversion to Swarm Learning, is in `swarm-learning/examples/cifar10/model` and is called `cifar10.py`.
 It contains a tiny ML model for the purpose of showing steps of converting ML code to Swarm Learning.

 This example shows the Swarm training of Keras based CIFAR-10 model using two ML nodes.
-It also shows how ML environment can be built manually using docker command and how Swarm training can be launched without SWCI or SWOP nodes.
+It also shows how ML environment can be built manually using `run-sl` command and how Swarm training can be launched without SWCI or SWOP nodes.
 Here `scripts/bin/run-sl` script is used to spawn each ML node to run CIFAR-10 model as a `sidecar` container of each SL node.

 The following image illustrates a cluster setup for the CIFAR-10 example: